The danger of leaving a dog alone in a car

 If the dog’s exposure to high temperatures was limited and you can get her to a veterinarian’s office quickly, it’s possible she can be helped.

-To that end, the dog will be cooled down and given fluids, supportive care and receive professional supervision.
+Once in professional care, the dog will be cooled down, given fluids, and provided with supportive care and professional supervision.

-In nearly 20 states leaving an animal in a confined vehicle when it endangers the animal's life is a crime.
-Contact your state to see if a law exists already.
+In many states, leaving an animal in a confined vehicle when it endangers the animal’s life is a crime.2 Contact your state to see if a law exists already.

 Do you have a road trip coming up?
 If you intend to bring your pet, make sure that he is not left alone in the car.
 Have someone keep him company when you stop.
 Offer your pet cool water and give him bathroom breaks away from traffic.
-Treating him thoughtfully will keep him safe and he will remain a good companion for all your travels ahead.
+Treating him thoughtfully will keep him safe.